FUTUREPLANT: A GOTHIC seeks work exploring the post-apocolyptic lives of Kingdom Plant and Kingdom Fungi.

 if you cannot submit electronically but would like us to consider your work for inclusion.

-Review Fathom Books' first year of volumes here
+Review Fathom Books' volumes here

 Review past issues of SHARKPACK Annual here